billbrod/foveated-metamers/README.md

 metamers required for the experiment all have much smaller scaling values.
 For the smallest of these, they require too much memory to fit on a single GPU, and thus the length it takes increases drastically, up to about 8 hours.
-For the V1 images, the max is about three hours.
+For the V1 images, the max is about three hours. -- TODO: UPDATE THESE ESTIMATES

 The more GPUs you have available, the better.